Asahinagu

 Asahinagu (あさひなぐ) is a Japanese manga series written and illustrated by Ai Kozaki.
 It revolves around the life of a timid girl who joins a naginata club to improve herself.
 It was serialized in Shogakukan's Big Comic Spirits magazine from January 2011 to September 2020, with its chapters compiled into thirty-four tankōbon volumes.

 It was adapted into a stage play in 2017.
-A Live-action film adaptation of the manga was released in September 2017.
+A live-action film adaptation of the manga was released in September 2017.

-As of September 2020, the manga had over 3.9 million copies in circulation. in 2015, Asahinagu won the 60th Shogakukan Manga Award in the General category.
+By September 2020, the manga had over 3.9 million copies in circulation. in 2015, Asahinagu won the 60th Shogakukan Manga Award in the General category.

 Plot

 Asahi Higashijima entered Futatsuzaka High School in Tokyo.
 In her junior high school days, she was in the art club.
 On the first day of school when she was thinking about joining the sports club in high school, she met Maharu Miyaji on the train on her way to school.
 On the day of the club activity introduction at school, she ended up going to see the naginata club, and when she went to see it, she admired Maharu and decided to join the club because she wanted to become a strong person.